dennisreimann/stacking-sats-kraken/README.md

 npm run withdraw-sats
 ```

-Since it can take a couple seconds or minutes for your order to fill, you should run the following script maybe a couple hours later after your `stack-sats` script ran.
+Since it can take a couple seconds or minutes for your order to fill, you should run the following script a couple hours later after your `stack-sats` script.
 Just set up a second cron job which executes the following script.

 Here's a sample `withdraw-sats.sh` script: